 The potatoes need to be peeled in the normal way and cut into pieces.
 You will have to judge sizes yourself.
 Small pieces will be tastiest because there will be more crisp outside to soft inside, but larger pieces are more suitable for people who can't take a lot of fat or are likely to eat a lot.

-Parboil the potato pieces.
+Parboil the potato pieces in water.
 The aim is to cook just the outside so that it is fluffy or can be fluffed up.
-I find that five or six minutes is enough, but use your judgement as much depends on the variety and age of the potatoes.
+Five or six minutes is enough, but use your judgement as much depends on the variety and age of the potatoes.

 Remove the potatoes, drain them (but keep the potato water for the gravy) and leave them in a colander or salad shaker to cool and dry.
-If you leave out this step and try to roast the potatoes while still wet they will be too hot to handle for fluffing up and also take much longer for the outsides to get crisp.
+If you leave out this step and try to roast the potatoes while still wet or damp, they will be too hot to handle for fluffing up and also take much longer to get crisp.
 This explains why you have to start early!

 When cool enough to handle, fluff up the outsides of the potatoes if they need it.
 They may not, depending on the type of potato, but most types do.
 Use a fork to score all over their surfaces.

 If you are roasting a large joint, the oven should already be hot and there should be fat already in the pan.
-If so, about an hour to an hour and a half before serving, arrange the cold, fluffed up potatoes around the roasting meat, salt them if you like, and baste them with the hot fat in the roasting pan.
+If so, about an hour to an hour and a half before serving, arrange the cold, fluffed up potatoes around the roasting meat.
+Salt them if you like, and baste them with the hot fat in the roasting pan.
 If there is not enough fat from the meat, use your home-made dripping.
 As a last resort use cooking oil - but in my view the final taste relies on the quality of the fat used in the roasting.